-- National Physician Suicide Awareness Day (#NPSADay) is here to help break down the culture of silence around physician mental health and suicide. - Unfortunately, as we move farther from the onset of the pandemic, physicians, medical students and residents are still facing mental health concerns, with medical students and residents struggling even more than physicians. - More than half of physicians feel inappropriate feelings of anger, tearfulness or anxiety purpose (compared to three-quarters of medical students and 68% of residents); one-third feel hopeless or that they have no purpose (compared to and 43% of residents and more than half of medical students) report withdrawing from family, friends and co-workers. - Six in 10 physicians and residents and seven in 10 medical students often have feelings of burnout, well above the pre-pandemic percentage of 40% (of physicians) in 2018.
+- National Physician Suicide Awareness Day (#NPSADay) is here to help break down the culture of silence around physician mental health and suicide. - Unfortunately, as we move farther from the onset of the pandemic, physicians, medical students and residents are still facing mental health concerns, with medical students and residents struggling even more than physicians. - More than half of physicians feel inappropriate feelings of anger, tearfulness or anxiety (compared to three-quarters of medical students and 70% of residents); one-third feel hopeless or that they have no purpose (compared to 50% of residents and more than half of medical students). - Six in 10 physicians and residents and seven in 10 medical students often have feelings of burnout, well above the pre-pandemic percentage of 40% (of physicians) in 2018.
 However, burnout alone doesn't always lead to suicide.
 When left untreated, burnout can cause more cases of depression, anxiety, post-traumatic stress disorder (PTSD) and substance misuse and lead to suicidal thoughts for physicians, directly impacting physician suicide rates. - Physicians have one of the highest suicide rates of any profession.
-More than half of physicians know a physician who has either considered, attempted or died by suicide in their career.
-One-fifth of physicians and residents and one-quarter of medical students know of a colleague/peer who has considered suicide in the past year.
-It's estimated that one million Americans lose their physician to suicide each year. - In fact, eight in 10 physicians and residents and three-quarters of medical students agree that there is stigma surrounding mental health and seeking mental health care among physicians. - It is vital that we make a conscious and forward effort to break down stigma and encourage physicians to talk about their mental health and seek support when they need it.
+More than half of physicians and medical students, and nearly half of residents know of a physician or colleague or peer, respectively, who has ever considered, attempted or died by suicide.
+It's estimated that one million Americans lose their physician to suicide each year. - In fact, nearly eight in 10 physicians, residents and medical students agree that there is stigma surrounding mental health and seeking mental health care among physicians. - It is vital that we make a conscious and forward effort to break down stigma and encourage physicians to talk about their mental health and seek support when they need it.